 - Dual battery with solar ($1,500)

-- Frame rust (2nd gen): Inspect thoroughly, Toyota had recall program
+- Frame rust (2nd gen): Toyota had a recall program – inspect carefully when buying used

-- Transmission temperature: Aftermarket cooler recommended for towing/heavy use
+- Transmission temps: Aftermarket cooler is smart for towing or heavy use

-- Leaf spring squeaks: Common but not harmful, grease helps
+- Leaf spring squeaks: Annoying but harmless – grease helps

-- Sway and lean: Rear leaf springs sag with weight – upgrade to heavier duty
+- Rear sag: Leaf springs compress under added weight – upgrade to heavier duty if you’re loaded

-The Toyota Tacoma earns its place as an overlanding icon through proven reliability and endless customization potential.
-Start with the essentials – tires, suspension, and recovery gear – then add comfort and convenience items based on your travel style.
-Build incrementally, learn from each trip, and your Tacoma will take you wherever adventure calls.
+That’s what makes building a Tacoma so rewarding – you start with a proven platform and customize it to exactly how you travel.
+Focus on the essentials first – tires, suspension, and recovery gear – then add comfort and convenience based on your style.
+Build incrementally, learn from each trip, and adjust.
+The truck will take you wherever you point it.